kollins077-max/ERES/README.md

-# ERES: End-Time-Based RES for Historical-SCC Queries
+# ERES: End-Time-Based RES for Window-SCC Queries

-This repository contains the C++ implementation and experiment drivers for ERES, an incremental index for Historical Strongly Connected Component (Historical-SCC) queries on directed temporal graphs.
+This repository contains the C++ implementation and experiment drivers for ERES, an incremental index for Strongly Connected Component (Window-SCC) queries on directed temporal graphs.
 The implementation extends the RES codebase released with [spannedSCC](https://github.com/ForwardStar/spannedSCC).

 The public artifact focuses on executable code and data-preparation utilities.
 Experimental datasets and manuscript files are not included.